 The Scriptures…We believe in the verbal, plenary inspiration and the infallible, unlimited inerrancy, and immutability of the Bible, both Old and New Testaments.
 We believe the Bible to be the true center of Christian union and the supreme standard by which all human conduct, creeds, and opinions shall be tried.
-We believe that the King James Bible (KJV) is God’s preserved word for English speaking people and that God has preserved it perfectly through the ages.
+We believe that God has preserved His Word perfectly through the ages, and that the Bible for English-speaking people is the King James Version.
 Within the Bible itself, God has made it evident that He has given to us everything that we need to lead a Spirit-filled life (2 Timothy 3:16-17, 2 Peter 1:19-21).

 The True God…We believe there is one, and only one, living and true God, and infinite Spirit.
 He is the Maker and Supreme Ruler of heaven and earth and inexpressibly glorious in holiness who is worthy of all possible honor, confidence and love.
 We believe that in the unity of the Godhead there are three persons: the Father, the Son and the Holy Spirit who are equal in every divine perfection, and executing distinct, but harmonious offices in the great work of redemption (Gen 1:1; Exodus 20:2-3; Matthew 3:16-17; John 10:30; Acts 5:3-4; I Corinthians 8:6, I John 5:7; Revelation 4:11)